Click for possible route/stop changes on the day of your tour here.

 Discover the market’s historical roots, stretching back to the late 1700s, and learn what unique items await within its historic sheds and Market Hall.
 Whether you’re looking for a special keepsake, a local snack or simply a walk through a significant marketplace, the Charleston City Market offers a distinctive experience in the heart of the city.

-Complete Guide To City Market in Charleston - More Info
+City Market - More Info

 The Best Friend Train Museum